 With nominal data, you frequently need to evaluate the categories’ relative frequencies.
 Consequently, pie charts and bar charts are conventional methods for graphing these variables because they display counts and relative frequencies for each group.
 For statistical tests, you can use proportion tests.

 Ordinal scales also name groups in your data, but you can place these groups in a natural order.
 While the order is crucial, the differences between values might not be consistent.
 In other words, you can rank the values, but you don’t know the relative degrees of difference between them.

 - Overall status (poor to excellent).

-- Likert and other scales of agreement (strongly disagree to strongly agree).
+- Likert scales (e.g., strongly disagree to strongly agree).